Takht-i-Bahi: Etymology

-A monastery under the domain of Purusapura which was also a center for Buddhist learning, the origin of the name Takht-i-Bahi is uncertain.
-Local belief postulates that site got its name from two wells on the hill, or the springs nearby.
+The origin of the name Takht-i-Bahi is uncertain.
+According to a local belief, the site got its name from two wells on the hill or the springs nearby.
 In Persian, Takht means 'top' or 'throne' while bahi means 'spring' or 'water'.
-When combined, its meaning is 'spring from the top' or 'high spring', and there were two springs on the top of mountains.
-Another meaning suggested is 'throne of origin'.
+When put together, their meaning is 'spring from the top' or 'high spring', referencing two springs on the top of mountains.
+Another suggested meaning is 'throne of origin'.

+Another etymology suggests that the name Takht-i-Bahi was possibly given to this monastery complex after the Muslims settled in the region.
+The word "Bahi" (بهی) or "Behhi" is neither Pashto nor Persian, and in one sense in Arabic, "Bahi" means beautiful and bright.
+In another sense, "Bahi" (بهی) means "بهی البیت بهیاً: the house which is empty and abandoned"; therefore, the "Takht-i-Bahi" (Takht = castle, palace) means a castle where in there no longer is settled a king and has remained abandoned.

+Demographics

+Population

+As of the 2023 census, Takht-i-Bahi had a population of 85,040.